Team

 Brian Estes

 Mr. Brian Estes is Chief People Officer of Nuclein.
 Prior to Nuclein, Mr. Estes was Director of Global Human Resources of Artivion, Inc.’s Asia Pacific and Latin America regions, leading global HR operations and rapid-growth global expansion efforts for the Class 3 medical device company.
-While at Artivion, Mr. Estes led the integration of the company’s acquisitions of On-X, a mechanical heart valve manufacturing facility in Austin, Texas, and Jotec GmbH, a surgical prosthesis and endovascular device manufacturing facility in Hechingen, Germany.
+While at Artivion, Mr. Estes led the integration of the company’s acquisitions of On-X, a mechanical heart valve manufacturing facility in Austin, TX, and Jotec GmbH, a surgical prosthesis and endovascular device manufacturing facility in Hechingen, Germany.
 Prior to Artivion, Mr. Estes held Human Resources leadership positions at The Advisory Board Company (now Optum) and the Miami Marlins (Major League Baseball), leading rapid-growth and expansion efforts at each firm.
 He is certified as a Global Professional in Human Resources (GPHR), and Professional in Human Resources (PHR), and graduated cum laude from the University of Florida with a Bachelor of Science in Health and Human Performance.

 Miranda Chavez, Nuclein